erik-berndt/git-wiki/Github-Basics.md

 ### Local Repositiries

-1. Create repository on github - copy URL (HTML or SSH)
+1. Create repository on github - copy URL (HTTPS or SSH)

 on your local machine:
 ```